Dave Leutwyler, USMC Retired

 Q. What can a Realtor® do for me that I can't do for myself?

-A. A great question and one that is often asked.
+A. Another great question and one that is often asked.
 The short answer is it depends.
 What is your experience?
 What is your knowledge?
 How well trained are you in negotiating skills?
 What resources do you have?
 What happens if....?
 People often think, 'I have bought and sold several homes.
 I can do this myself'.
 Perhaps you can.
 The question is 'do you want to take a chance on the biggest investment of your life'?

 Real estate agents spend long hours and large sums of money to learn and understand the myriad facets of the real estate business.
 Ever changing laws, practices and trends mandate that agents must complete continuing education requirements to maintain their real estate license.
 All of that is to ensure that home buyers and sellers are adequately represented in the real estate transaction.
 A good real estate agent knows the market, the neighborhoods, the trends and has the network necessary to bring sellers and buyers together.
 It is easy to stick a sign in the yard and say 'For Sale'.
 It is another thing entirely to get it sold!